Reading Muhlenberg Career & Technology Center Education Fund

 This fund supports students at Reading Muhlenberg Career & Technology Center.
 Support aims to remove barriers and/or increase a student’s chance of success upon graduation.
 Support could be but is not limited to assistance with specialty clothing or tools required for an internship or a job upon graduation, transportation to and from an internship, or stipends to enhance wages for an internship.
 Distributions may also be made directly to the Reading Muhlenberg Career & Technology Center to add or enhance a technical education program.

-All About Children – Reach Out And Read Fund
+All About Children – Reach out and Read Fund

 This fund promotes literacy by providing age-appropriate books to children during their office visits to Penn State Health – All About Children or its successor.

-Fund For Science Research Institutes
+Fund for Science Research Institutes

 Albany Township Tomorrow Fund